-Under the new budget, statutory sick pay will begin from day 1 of illness, not day 4.
-Currently, up until the 5th April 2020, the rate is £94.25.
-This will increase to £95.85 from the start of the new tax year.
+Under the new budget, statutory sick pay will begin from day 1 of illness, not day 4, if the sickness is COVID-related.
+Currently the rate for SSP is £95.85 per week from the start of the new tax year.

 To help small employers, the government will reimburse these 14 days statutory sick pay.
 This is only for illnesses related to the coronavirus.

 What if nanny comes to work ill?

 Nannies should be told that if they do display any of the symptoms that they need to contact their GP or the NHS 111 service.

 In the situation where nanny is displaying symptoms, however the GP does not certify the employee as unfit for work, there may be grounds for briefly suspending them on precautionary grounds, which is likely to be on full pay.

 Family being self-isolated